firaskhalayleh-it/twinty-days-of-js/Deep-JavaScript-Foundations-v3/day_one.md

 2. **Prototypes:** Explore JavaScript's prototype-based inheritance model, where objects inherit properties and methods from their prototypes.
 Understand how the prototype chain works and how it relates to inheritance.

+3. **this Operator:** Understand the behavior of the `this` keyword, which refers to the context of the current execution.
+Learn how to use `this` correctly in various scenarios to access object properties and methods.

-3. **OO vs. OLOO:** Compare Object-Oriented (OO) and Objects Linked to Other Objects (OLOO) approaches in JavaScript.
+4. **OO vs. OLOO:** Compare Object-Oriented (OO) and Objects Linked to Other Objects (OLOO) approaches in JavaScript.
 Understand the benefits and limitations of each pattern and when to use them in your code.

 These key points provide a concise overview of the major topics covered in the course, laying the groundwork for a more comprehensive understanding of JavaScript's core pillars.